ylletjs/yllet/README.md

 export default withClient(App);
 ```

-Then you can use `this.props.client` the same was as if it was a standalone client.
+Then you can use `this.props.client` the same way as if it was a standalone client.

 ## License